c4a-ri/dialbb/README.md

 #### Setting environment variables

 These applications also use OpenAI's ChatGPT and embeddings by default.
 As with the LLM Dialogue Applications, set the OpenAI API key in the environment variable `OPENAI_API_KEY` or write it in `.env`.

+The passage retrieval block also requires the optional document loader dependencies.
+If you installed the base wheel only, run `pip install 'dialbb[rag]'` additionally.

 #### Startup